Upcoming Photo Workshops

 Plan your breakfasts ‘to go’ and have snacks, and water with you.
 I will have water and snacks available while in the field.
 Please let me know if you have food allergies or a medical condition that might conflict with the snack choice.
 I will do my best to accommodate your needs.

 Places high on our list to photograph are:

 - John P. Taylor Jr. Memorial Trail

 - Visitor Center for quail, white-crowned sparrows, and other small birds.

 This workshop is designed for the nature photographer.
 We will spend time in the areas with the best photographic possibilities and lighting.
 Conditions in the field will vary.
 There will be a small amount of hiking on boardwalks and trails which are mostly on level, well-worn paths.
 We will search for wildlife such as mule deer, elk, javelina, pronghorn antelope, coyotes, shore birds, cranes, geese and many other species.
 We will concentrate on getting the best possible images while adhering to responsible wildlife guidelines set forth by the National Wildlife Refuge System.
 December is a perfect month to see large concentrations of birds and spectacular wildlife behavior.
 We will be careful not to disturb our subjects.

 Bring a laptop or tablet with photo editing software and a thumb drive to transfer images between computers.

-PRICE: $1195 per person – Limited to 6 participants (Minimum of 3 participants necessary at the quoted price.
+PRICE: TBA – Limited to 8 participants (Minimum of 3 participants necessary at the quoted price.
 In the event the minimum participant number is not met, a small group supplement of $295 will be added to the price above for each person.).
 Price does not include accommodations, meals or transportation.
 Typically we car pool to locations.
 Meetings and discussion sessions will be held at the Best Western in Socorro where I will be staying.

 Notifications of cancellation must be in writing.